Hywel Dda: Legacy

 Following Hywel's death in 949 or 950, his kingdom was soon split into three.
-Gwynedd was reclaimed by the sons of Idwal Foel, Iago and Ieuaf, while Deheubarth was divided between Hywel's sons.

-Hywel's name is associated with the laws of medieval Wales, which are commonly known as the Laws of Hywel Dda (Welsh: Cyfraith Hywel).
-None of the law manuscripts can be dated to Hywel's time, but Hywel's name is mentioned in the prologues to the laws, and are also known as the Code of Dyfed.
-These describe how Hywel gathered expert lawyers and priests from each commote in Wales together in the White Land in Dyfed (Tŷ Gwyn ar Daf) (Note: which is thought to have been close to Whitland, Carmarthenshire) in order to revise and codify the Laws of Wales.
-The story in the prologues lengthens with time, with more details in the later versions of the prologue.
-It seems highly unlikely that this meeting actually took place, with the purpose of the prologues being to emphasise the royal and Christian origin and background to the laws, and that in the face of criticism of the laws from outside Wales especially during John Peckham's period as Archbishop of Canterbury.
-Nevertheless, his name continued to be associated with Welsh law which remained in active use throughout Wales until the appointed date of implementation of the Laws in Wales Acts 1535–1542 of King Henry VIII of England who asserted his royal descent by blood-line from Rhodri Mawr via Hywel Dda.
+Gwynedd was reclaimed by the sons of Idwal Foel, Iago and Ieuaf, while Deheubarth and Powys were divided between Hywel's sons: Owain, Rhodri, and Edwin.
+Rhodri and Edwin both died around 953/954 through conflict with Gwynedd, leaving Owain as the sole ruler of Deheubarth.
+Brycheiniog seems also to have been left to Hywel's sons as well, but its history is unclear until Elystan Glodrydd came to power in the late 10th century; he married Gwenllian, daughter of Einon ab Owain, grandson of Hywel Dda.
+He was also the great-grandson of Hywel through his mother, Gwen the granddaughter of Angharad ferch Hywel.

+The legacy of Hywel's legal reforms are significant, with it continuing to be the law of the land in Wales without further major reforms until the English conquest of Wales in 1283, where it was replaced by English law for criminal cases.
+It continued to be used in civil law in Wales until the Laws in Wales Acts 1535–1542 by King Henry VIII of England who was a direct descendant of Hywel, since the Tudors were of Welsh origin.

+The codification of inheritance law which divided land equally between all sons, is seen as a major reason for the continued disunity of Welsh kingdoms in the following centuries, allowing for the Anglo-Norman conquest.

 Opinions vary as to the motives for Hywel's close association with the court of Æthelstan.
 J. E. Lloyd claimed Hywel was an admirer of Wessex, while David Peter Kirby suggests that it may have been the action of a pragmatist who recognised the realities of power in mid-10th century Britain.

 A Welsh-language poem entitled Armes Prydein, considered by Sir Ifor Williams to have been written in Deheubarth during Hywel's reign, called for the Welsh to join a confederation of all the non-English peoples of Britain and Ireland to fight the Saxons.
 The poem may be linked to the alliance of Norse and Celtic kingdoms which challenged Æthelstan at the Battle of Brunanburh in 937.
 No Welsh forces joined this alliance, and this may well have been because of the influence of Hywel.
 On the other hand, neither did he send troops to support Æthelstan.